MobCat/Codemasters-Cheat-Database/README.md

 There are currently no confirmed universal codes for this game.
 People have posted them, but none of them work for me so they might be for different platforms.

+# Colin McRae Rally 04 Cheats

+Well this turned into a clusta trash fire...
+Folder of cheat codes [here](https://github.com/MobCat/Codemasters-Cheat-Database/tree/main/Colin%20McRae%20Rally%2004%20Cheats)
+It would seem that Codemasters increased the bonus code from 5 digits to 6, this increased the amount of possible codes by 10x
+So instead of 2 CSVs we now have 20... fun..
+I realize this isn't ideal, but its all I got right now.
+I need to come back to this and just re-wright the algorithm in php rather then dumping all possible codes to a table.

+key
+Bonus: The Secret access code the game generates for you in the cheat menu (Options -> Secrets.
+This is not in the Extras menu)
+GROUP B: Group B with 2 cars (Unlocks Group B events and 2 Group B cars.)
+CARS: All Cars (Unlocks the rest of the cars)
+TRACKS: All Tracks
+EXPERT: Expert Mode
+PARTS: Auto - Upgrades (All car parts)
+TESTS: All Tests
+MIRROR: Mirror tracks mode